Yasir-Khan22/portfolio/src/content/blog/09-cheatsheet-for-vim/index.md

 - `vit`: Visual Selection Inside Tag
 - `ct"`: Change To Next `"` (leaving the `"`)
 - `df|`: Delete to Next `|` (including the `|`)
+- `ea`: Insert cursor end of the word.